TimeWarriors/TimeLamp/SlackReader/README.md

 SlackReader will automatically start when TimeLamp is initiated.

 ### How does SlackReader know which channels to act on? ###
+SlackReader is listening on all channels in team "CoursePress".
+However, SlackReader wont do anything more than that if you don't tell it to.

-If you want SlackReader to check one or more channels you will have to specify the coursecodes for those channels in the file <i>courses.json</i>.
+If you want SlackReader to act on one or more specific channels you will have to specify the coursecodes for those channels in the file <i>courses.json</i>.
 See example below for clarification: